martinkersner/martinkersner.github.io/content/posts/2026-05-12-logs-to-issues-loop-for-agents.md

 slug: "closing-logs-to-issues-loop-with-ai-agents"
 disqus_identifier: 2026-05-12
 author: martin
-summary: "Generating code is the easy part of agentic engineering.
-The harder goal is letting the agent manage the whole development cycle, including watching how a change behaves in production once it ships.
-The missing link is usually feedback: logs sit on the machines the service runs on, and the agent shouldn't need a login to those machines to read them.
+summary: "After 5 months of building with agents, coding has become the easy part.
+The harder part is letting agents run the full cycle, including reacting to what happens in production.
+The piece that's usually missing is a path from production back to the codebase the agent is editing.
+New features and changes to the code can lead to unexpected behavior or bugs that should be fixed fast.
 The setup below pushes logs into Grafana Cloud Loki, then gives the agent a read-only token plus <code>logcli</code>.
 Every N minutes the agent queries Loki for errors and opens (or comments on) GitHub issues against the repo.
-The agent never has to touch a VM, and there's no extra infrastructure to babysit."
+Both Loki and GitHub are managed services, so there's nothing on my side to keep running."
 comments: true
 ---

-Generating code is the easy part of agentic engineering.
-The harder goal is letting the agent manage the whole development cycle, including watching how a change behaves in production once it ships.
-The missing link is usually feedback: logs sit on the machines the service runs on, and the agent shouldn't need a login to those machines to read them.
+After 5 months of building with agents, coding has become the easy part.
+The harder part is letting agents run the full cycle, including reacting to what happens in production.
+The piece that's usually missing is a path from production back to the codebase the agent is editing.
+New features and changes to the code can lead to unexpected behavior or bugs that should be fixed fast.

 The setup below pushes logs into Grafana Cloud Loki, then gives the agent a read-only token plus `logcli`.
 Every N minutes the agent queries Loki for errors and opens (or comments on) GitHub issues against the repo.
-The agent never has to touch a VM, and there's no extra infrastructure to babysit.
+Both Loki and GitHub are managed services, so there's nothing on my side to keep running.

 ## Grafana Cloud

-[Grafana Cloud](https://grafana.com/) has a free tier that fits this use case: 50 GB of log ingestion per month, 14 days of retention, no credit card required.
+[Grafana Cloud](https://grafana.com/)'s free tier covers 50 GB/month and 14 days of retention, which is more than enough for experimenting with this setup.
 Sign up at Grafana, create Loki stack, and note the Loki endpoint (something like `https://logs-prod-us-central1.grafana.net`) plus the user ID.

 ## Install logcli